 - Tylenol to lower your sensitivity to pain as well as decrease the amount of pain. - Neurontin which also helps to decrease postoperative pain by affecting chemicals and nerves in your body that are involved in pain pathways. - Medicines which decrease anxiety and make you drowsy. - A long-acting narcotic to dull pain receptors before pain sets in, as well as medication to prevent nausea following surgery.
-You will also receive a NSAID. - An IV steroid just prior to the start of your surgery. - After implanting the components, the tissues around the new joint are injected with a "cocktail" including a long-acting local anesthetic and an NSAID.
-This combination has greatly reduced post-operative pain and the need for narcotics.
-This has resulted in our patients routinely getting out of bed the day of surgery and walking. - You will receive tranexamic acid just prior to surgery.
-This medication decreases intraand post-operative blood loss. - IV antibiotics are given which lower the risk of infection.
+You will also receive a NSAID. - A steroid just prior to the start of your surgery and after your surgery. - The tissues around your new hip are injected with a "cocktail" consisting of four medicines from different classes of drugs, which further reduce postoperative pain and result in our patients routinely walking just hours after their surgery. - IV antibiotics are given which lower the risk of infection.

 In the recovery room, you will receive an IV NSAID called Toradol.

-This is a super-version of aspirin that works to decrease pain via an alternate "pathway" in the body and has proven to be remarkably effective.
+This is a superversion of aspirin that works to decrease pain via an alternate "pathway" in the body and has proven to be remarkably effective.

-Narcotics are prescribed as a backup but are being used in smaller amounts and with less frequency.
-Narcotics are avoided whenever possible because they tend to cause nausea, constipation and occasionally confusion.
-Also, Tylenol as well as a NSAID is continued on a regular schedule.
+Narcotics are also prescribed, but are being required in smaller amounts and with less frequency.
+Narcotics are avoided whenever possible because they tend to cause nausea, constipation, and occasionally confusion.
+Tylenol and a non-anti-inflammatory are continued on a regular schedule.